beyawnko/Beya_Waifu/README.md

 Ensure your GPU drivers support Vulkan since both engines rely on it.

+## GPU detection

+The application queries available Vulkan devices by invoking the bundled upscaler binaries with the `-h` option.
+The output lists devices as `GPU device <id>: <name>` or `[<id>] <name>` which is parsed to populate the GPU selection menus.
+Detected IDs are saved to `settings.ini` so that subsequent launches restore the last known device list.

 ### Quick Build (Linux & Windows)

 1. Install **Qt 6.5** with the Widgets, Multimedia, OpenGL and